Individual Voluntary Arrangement (IVA)

 Benefits

-• You make affordable monthly payments usually for 5 or 6 years.
+- You make affordable monthly payments usually for 5 or 6 years.
 (If you have a lump sum it is possible to offer a full and final IVA)

-• An IVA can protect your residential property.
+- An IVA can protect your residential property.

-• An IVA prevents creditors from taking action or continuing from adding further interest or charges to their debt.
+- An IVA prevents creditors from taking action or continuing from adding further interest or charges to their debt.

-• Certain assets may not be protected such as windfalls, investment properties and savings
+- Certain assets may not be protected such as windfalls, investment properties and savings.

-• An IVA requires creditors to vote on whether to accept, alter or reject the arrangement and any debts incurred after the date of approval cannot be included into the solution
+- An IVA requires creditors to vote on whether to accept, alter or reject the arrangement.
+Creditors may not accept the IVA.

-• An IVA means you have to live within an agreed budget for the period of the IVA and you cannot take on new credit without your Supervisor’s consent.
+- An IVA means you have to live within an agreed budget for the period of the IVA and you cannot take on new credit without your Supervisor’s consent.

 The IVA Process